BAMresearch/bam-masterdata/docs/index.md

 The **How-to guides** provide step-by-step instructions for a wide range of tasks.
 These are oriented for a practical application so you can use them as a fast entry point when searching for specific information.

-- Using pyBIS
-- other titles here...

-ADD BUTTON HERE TO OPEN HOW-TO GUIDES

 </div>